-- i) Chair, Honorary Treasurer (appointed at the first Board meeting following the AGM) - ii) Up to eight ordinary Trustees - iii) Up to two additional co opted Trustees
+- i) Chair, Honorary Treasurer (appointed at the first Board meeting following the AGM) - ii) Up to eight ordinary Trustees - iii) Up to two additional co-opted Trustees

-The Trust has six main activity areas each with its own Head of Department Wildlife conservation & recovery, Land-based projects, Community engagement & learning, Income Generation, Finance & Resources and Communication.
+The Trust has five main activity areas each with its own Head of Department: Wildlife conservation & recovery, Land-based projects, Engagement, Philanthropy & partnership, Finance & Resources.
 These Department Heads report to the Chief Executive and, with the Chief Executive, form the Leadership team.